西江月.黄州中秋 My Moon Festival at Huangzhou

 Chinese original: Su Shi (11th AC, social name 'Zizhan', art name 'Dongpo')

-English translation: Julia Min (Mar.
-2024)
+English version: Julia Min (2024)

-Where you could be shattered in cold and in heat.
+easily shattered in cold or in heat.

-A bright moon is often shrouded by some clouds.
+The moon is often shrouded by clouds.

 Appreciation: